mlafleur/mlafleur.github.io/_posts/2013-09-20-rmv-awesome.md

 ---
-Title: RMV Awesome!
+title: RMV Awesome!
-Excerpt: |
+excerpt: |
   "The Most Awesome App for the Massachusetts Registry of Motor Vehicles" ~ No One This article is the beginning of a series on developing apps for Windows and Windows Phone.
 This version of the app referred to in this article will act as a foundation for future articles.
 As the series progresses I will be adding additional features and documenting them in greater detail than I have here.
-Tags:
+tags:
   - RMV Awesome
   - Visual Studio
   - Windows